 The program cultivates an educational environment which fosters close relationships between faculty and residents and encourages extensive interactions with other clinical departments.
-The development of these intra- and extra- departmental relationships is fostered by the resident's gradual assumption of greater responsibility as he or she progresses through the five-year sequence of rotation assignments, beginning with initial obligatory preceptorships and advancing to more independent activity with discriminatory consultation.
-This process aids in the synthesis and correlation of the diagnostic radiologic sciences, interventional radiologic procedures and patient management, and clinical medicine, with a constant focus on patient care.
+The development of these relationships is fostered by the resident's gradual assumption of greater responsibility as he or she progresses through the five-year sequence of rotation assignments, beginning with initial obligatory preceptorships and advancing to more independent activity with discriminatory consultation.
+This process aids in the synthesis and correlation of the diagnostic radiologic sciences, interventional radiologic procedures and patient management, and clinical medicine—with a constant focus on patient care.

-The faculty actively encourages and provides opportunities for basic imaging and translational research, clinical research, and outcomes research.
+The faculty actively encourage and provide opportunities for basic imaging and translational research, clinical research, and outcomes research.